oobedan/desktop.gov.au/blueprint/platform.md

 To complement this visibility, an Intune Data Warehouse can be deployed to capture and create custom reports from Intune data using a reporting service.
 This can assist in gaining insight into which users are using Intune, what licences are being used, operating system and device breakdowns, and compliance trends.
 The Data Warehouse also has the capability to export directly to Power BI and create interactive & dynamic reports.

-Intune can also configure Windows Information Protection (WIP) polices.
+Intune can also configure Windows Information Protection (WIP) policies.
 WIP can be deployed to:

 * Protect against potential data leakage – WIP protects against potential data leakage without any impact to user functionality.
 * Protect enterprise applications and data - WIP protects against accidental data leakage on enterprise-owned and personal devices.
 This can occur without changes to the corporate environment or applications.